PrestaEdit/prestaedit_devtools/README.md

 Work only if your are in Debug mode.

+> [!TIP]
-Note : with PrestaShop 9, the [debug mode](https://www.prestashop-project.org/releases/prestashop90/#developer-features) could be isolated with a cookie value.
-Good to use !
+> PrestaShop 9 allows you to set [debug mode](https://www.prestashop-project.org/releases/prestashop90/#developer-features) with a cookie value.

 ## Modifier : debug